robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 Tests or Tasks have a body made up of **keyword calls** and Robot Framework statements like **IF** or **VAR**, which represent the actions or steps executed during the test or task execution.
 These keywords make the automation modular, maintainable, reusable, and readable.

-### Files & Folders
+### Files & Directories

-Robot Framework organizes tests|tasks into **Suites**, which are either files or folders.
+Robot Framework organizes tests|tasks into **Suites**, which are either files or directories.

+- `*.robot` files that do contain test cases or tasks are suites.
-- Each folder, starting from the top-level folder (the one executed by Robot Framework), and any subfolder that contains a `*.robot` file, is considered a **Suite**.
+- Each directory, starting from the top-level directory (the one executed by Robot Framework), and any sub-directories that contains a `*.robot` suite file, is considered a **Suite** as well.
 Suites can contain other suites, forming a hierarchical tree, which is by default alphabetically ordered.
-- `*.robot` files are themselves suites, which do contain tests or tasks.

 This structure allows for logical grouping and organization of tests and tasks, which can scale as needed.

 ### What are Keywords?